 - "Attorney Disciplinary Proceedings: Illinois Practice and Procedure," co-editor, Law Bulletin Publishing Co., 2002

 - "Panel 2: Lawyers in Transition: Ghosts from the Old Firm Haunting the New Firm,” chapter co-author, "DePaul Business & Commercial Law Journal," DePaul University College of Law and the Commercial Law League of America, Volume 6, Number 4, Summer 2008

 - Mr. McGarry also wrote a chapter on attorney communications published in the Defense Counsel Practice Management Manual of the International Association of Defense Counsel, as well as a chapter on limited liability entities in the 2006 edition of "Legal Malpractice: The Law Office Guide to Purchasing Legal Malpractice Insurance," published by West Group.

-- Since 2001, Mr. McGarry has co-authored a monthly column for the Chicago Lawyer on "Ethics," with Hinshaw's Thomas P. Sukowicz.
+- Since 2001, Mr. McGarry has co-authored a monthly column for the Chicago Lawyer on "Ethics."
 In addition, Mr. McGarry has written dozens of articles on professional responsibility and professional liability issues.
 He has been quoted in the Wall Street Journal on law firm litigation since the recession, and also in the Illinois Bar Journal on lawyer discipline issues.

 - February 19, 2018

 - March 28, 2017

 - December 5, 2019Lawyers for the Profession®

 - Served in the U.S. Navy as a commissioned officer from 1973 through 1977.